Ethereal8/NeuroScienceProject/README.md

 ```
 The preprocessing and visualization code required during the experiment is located in the `script` folder.

-All the modaling code is located in the
+All the modeling code is located in the `modeling` folder.

+The experimental materials for video and audio are located in the `video_stim` and `audio_stim` folders.